Runtime Repeated Recursion Unfolding in CHR: A Just-In-Time Online Program Optimization Strategy That Can Achieve Super-Linear Speedup: Time Complexity of the Implementation

 The remainder of this proof is analogous to the one for the unfolder: Since the recurrence halves $n$ in each recursive step, it results in the sum of $T_d(n / 2^j)$ with $0 \leq j \leq \log_2(n)$.
 But then for each $T_d(2^i)$ we have a corresponding $T_d(n / 2^j)$ with $j=k-i$ such that $2^i \leq n / 2^j$ since $2^k \leq n$.
 Therefore the recurrence provides an upper bound on the time complexity of the rules.

 Again, the definition of the complexity for the recursive step $T_d(n)$ can be directly read off the annotated code for the meta-interpreter given above.
-The constant $c$ is the time needed for the head matching.

-\end{lemma} Note that $T_d(n)$ has about the same time complexity as directly executing the rule (but possibly without optimizations), since the overhead of meta-calls is assumed to be constant and only the cost of copying the rule is added.
+The constant $c$ is the time needed for the head matching. \end{proof} Note that $T_d(n)$ has about the same time complexity as directly executing the rule (but possibly without optimizations), since the overhead of meta-calls is assumed to be constant and only the cost of copying the rule is added.